with a realtime review of portfolio performance during the recent market pullback.

 Overall short volatility strategies are well suited to fulfill a specific function within a balanced portfolio, in my opinion.

 The Performance of the Overall Portfolio specifically the Trend Strategy

 Back to the barbell idea.
 The risky short volatility trade handled itself quite well all on its own, but what about the other parts of the portfolio?

 I think, I was actually a bit overly discretionary in my portfolio decisions in January.
 Things seemed to good to be true, volatility was rising with rising equity prices and I started to raise cash and put on more hedges, then my research suggests is prudent.
 It was pure luck that these positions were hit by such a strong correction and more than compensated for any losses in the global asset allocation portfolio.
 I did also sell these hedges way too early and am now only protected by a large cash position reserved for resuming the short volatility trade.

 The recently implemented Trend Following Managed Futures Strategy did well, but volatility was very high across the board causing nerve-racking equity swings above 10% of portfolio value – especially during Monday night (February 5th to 6th 2018).
 Many positions (eg commodities) were unaffected by the volatility spike and the main profit center of the strategy at the moment, being short treasury bonds, jumped right back to new lows after some wild gyrations.
 I will address lessons learned from this jump in portfolio volatility in a future post once the correction (?) is in the rear-view mirror.

-Overall the portfolio passed the stress-test and, due more to luck than skill, actually is up more than 7% for mid-February (see monthly performance stats here).
+Overall the portfolio passed the stress-test and, due more to luck than skill, actually is up more than 7% for the month in mid-February (see monthly performance stats here).